woghks778803/jpro-blog-app/jpro-blog/src/wp-content/plugins/wpforms-lite/readme.txt

 See all <a href="https://zapier.com/apps/wpforms/integrations">WPForms Zapier Integrations</a>.

-Note: WPForms was voted Zapier's 8th fastest growing app in the world.
+Note: WPForms was voted Zapier's 6th fastest growing app in the world.

-= Can I create a Payment Form with WPForms =
+= Can I create a Payment Form with WPForms? =

 Yes, WPForms is not your average contact form plugin.
 You can use it to create any type of form including payment forms.

-We make it easy for you to accept payments using Stripe, Authorize.Net, and PayPal.
+We make it easy for you to accept payments using Stripe, Square, Authorize.Net, and PayPal Commerce.

 Both our Stripe and Authorize.Net integrations helps you easily accept credit card payments online.